vishaldhole173/pro-stream-documentation/Technical/Deployment/deployment-overview.md

 * Verify that the app is able to handle user interactions correctly and that the expected features and functionalities are working as intended.

-* Test the end-to-end streaming process by starting a live stream and verifying that the stream is properly broadcasted and accessible to viewers.
+* Test the end-to-end streaming process by starting a live stream and verifying that the stream is properly broadcast and accessible to viewers.

 * Monitor the system behavior and performance during usage to ensure that it meets the desired requirements.
 Pay attention to any errors, latency, or unexpected behavior.